8wgremlin/larp/_pages/ritual.md

 ---

 #### OOC Ritual information:

 * This Requires a GM to be present

-Ritualist + Participants + Location + Star = power
+* Ritualist + Participants + Location + Star = power
 more power = better the effect, more numerous effect, or longer the effect.

-1 Submit a Ritual Form: stating in clear OOC terms what you are asking for, and which Spirit you are asking.
+1. Submit a Ritual Form: stating in clear OOC terms what you are asking for, and which Spirit you are asking. as well as who is participating

-2 Perform a 10 minute ‘Ritual performance piece’ with other participants that aims to pleases the spirits as they sit in judgement upon the ‘Ritual’. (this will be one or more GMs)
+2. Perform a 10 minute ‘Ritual performance piece’ with other participants that aims to pleases the spirits as they sit in judgement upon the ‘Ritual’. (this will be one or more GMs)

-3 Await GM’s score and evaluation, may take sometime, and effects can vary depending upon score. - aim to make them cool and enjoyable to those watching and participating.
+3. Await GM’s score and evaluation, may take sometime, and effects can vary depending upon score. - aim to make them cool and enjoyable to those watching and participating.

 * Location and Star are optional concepts